Lambert-Nguyen/cosmo-management/docs/reports/NOTES_MODAL_FUNCTIONALITY_FIXES_2025-01-08.md

 ## 📋 Executive Summary

-This report documents the comprehensive fixes applied to the "Add Notes" functionality in the Aristay Property Management System's staff portal.
+This report documents the comprehensive fixes applied to the "Add Notes" functionality in the Cosmo Property Management System's staff portal.
 The implementation resolved critical issues with modal behavior, content loading, and user experience that were preventing staff from effectively managing task notes and descriptions.

 ## 🎯 Objectives Achieved